Ben-love-zy/web-editor-markdown/README.md

 ## 💡 Web Editor Markdown

-[web-editor-markdown](https://github.com/Ben-love-zy/web-editor-markdown.git) is a Markdown editor based on Web browser and real-time rendering like `Typora`.
+[web-editor-markdown](https://github.com/Ben-love-zy/web-editor-markdown.git) is a Markdown editor in Web browser and for real-time rendering like `Typora`.
 It is based on TypeScript and JavaScript, and does not rely on any third-party framework.
 It supports Chinese friendly and can be easily extended and connected to native JavaScript, Vue, React, Angular and other applications.
 It provides four rendering modes: `SOURCE`, `SOURCE_AND_PREVIEW`, `RENDER` and `PREVIEW`.
 If necessary, its underlying layer also supports the ability of collaborative editing and provides atomic `Operation` for extending collaborative editing.

 ### ✨ English Demo
 ![](https://gitee.com/zengyong2020/web-editor-markdown/raw/master/demo-en.gif)